Wyntuition/jekyll-now/todo/02-work-internal.md

 #### Apraisal Notes

+Performance criteria
+- Intent
+• Impact
+• Resolution
+• Repetition of the performance that exceeded or fell short
+- Set example for all to aspire?
+Perf go far beyond expectations

 Key info to gather
 - Managing
     - Mentoring people?
 Coaching people?
 Get feedback from those folks.
 Interviewing?